- HR guide

 The next step is to hold a disciplinary meeting, recorded in writing.
 At this meeting, you must make your case to the employee, telling them why they are at the meeting.

 This is a crucial part of the disciplinary process and cannot be ignored.

 During the meeting, take notes and record what they say.
-You should also show them the evidence that you have collected.
+You should also show them the evidence that you have collected and make it clear they are not eligible for payment in lieu of notice.
 Follow the ACAS code of practice for disciplinary procedures.

 4. Next Steps

 After the disciplinary hearing, you need to inform your employee of the outcome in writing.
 These should include: